Functional analytic insights into irreversibility of quantum resources

 then we can in fact give an exact expression for one-shot $\ve$-error resource cost of any state:

 Is an assumption such as~\eqref{eq:assumption_mult_strict} physically justifiable?
-Indeed, there are cases of resource theories in which it holds true, notably the theory where we choose $\norm{X}{\mu} = \norm{X^\Gamma}{1}$ (resource theory of non-positive partial transpose) and $\phi$ is a maximally entangled pure state.
+Indeed, there are important cases of resource theories in which it holds true, notably the theory where we choose $\norm{X}{\mu} = \norm{X^\Gamma}{1}$ (resource theory of entanglement with non-positive partial transpose) and $\phi$ is a maximally entangled pure state.
 Of particular importance is the fact that, for $\ve=0$, we get

 which gives an exact operational meaning to the quantity $\norm{\rho}{\mu}$ --- for non-positive partial transpose, this endows the well-known logarithmic negativity~\cite{vidal_2002,plenio_2005} with a new operational meaning as the one-shot zero-error entanglement cost under maps which contract the negativity.